phoenix Zoo TRAIL CARDS

 Rita (F) - Silver striped bead - Very fluffy chin & ears, less noticeable sideburns

-Bellatrix (F) - Dark sideburns into her cheeks, dark "helmet", short torso
+Bellatrix (F) - Dark sideburns into her cheeks, dark "helmet", short torso, B cube

 *Winky (F) (8/28/24) - offspring of Bellatrix